vrusinov/gmsite/posts/2020/setting-up-single-node-kubernetes-cluster.md

 # Lower heartbeat latency as we don't have a very fast hardware:
 # Do heartbeats every 1s and fail if heard no response for 5 seconds
 # In cluster setup this means it can take up to 6 seconds to detect machine
-# failure and start doing someting about it.
+# failure and start doing something about it.
 ETCD_HEARTBEAT_INTERVAL="1000"
 ETCD_ELECTION_TIMEOUT="5000"